2.8 Accreditation by Professional, Statutory and Regulatory Bodies

 1. Professional, Statutory and Regulatory Bodies (PSRBs) set standards for, and regulate standards of entry into particular professions.
 The University engages with a number of PSRBs through formal accreditation of taught study schemes at undergraduate and postgraduate level.
 As part of its responsibility for Part B of the UK Quality Code for Higher Education, Academic Board retains overall responsibility for managing all external review, validation and accreditation exercises relating to teaching activities within the University (Chapter B1).

-3. Institutes are required to confirm whether it is intended to seek accreditation for new schemes as part of the Scheme Approval Process.
+3. Faculties are required to confirm whether it is intended to seek accreditation for new schemes as part of the Scheme Approval Process.
 Initial accreditation of new schemes should normally take place as soon as possible after final approval, and Academic Board should be informed of the outcome of the accreditation exercise.

 5. All reports arising from PSRB reviews will be considered by Academic Board.
-This is to ensure that any weaknesses identified in university procedures can be addressed, that Institutes have responded to any issues by PSRBs, and that any good practice is disseminated more widely within the University.
+This is to ensure that any weaknesses identified in university procedures can be addressed, that Faculties have responded to any issues by PSRBs, and that any good practice is disseminated more widely within the University.
 Academic Board will follow up and monitor action arising from PSRB reports, and may require Institutes to prepare internal action plans in response to PSRB reports.

-7. Institutes are responsible for publishing full details of scheme accreditations to students, and must always keep applicants and current students informed of the status of the study scheme with regards to PSRB accreditation.
+7. Faculties are responsible for publishing full details of scheme accreditations to students, and must always keep applicants and current students informed of the status of the study scheme with regards to PSRB accreditation.

-8. If changes occur to the mode of study, or if a new collaborative arrangement for a study scheme is put in place, the relevant Institute should liaise with the PSRB to check whether the amended provision falls under current accreditation arrangements.
+8. If changes occur to the mode of study, or if a new collaborative arrangement for a study scheme is put in place, the relevant Faculty should liaise with the PSRB to check whether the amended provision falls under current accreditation arrangements.
 Students must be informed of the status of the new or amended provision.